-Continuing the findings and needed contribution of the second study, the third study focused on the perception of members of software product development teams on leadership, the quality of teamwork, and individual learning.
-The results will support the scientific state of research and provide recommendations for action for organisations.
-Currently, the results are cleaned and analysed (N = approx. 200).
-Furthermore, this paper contributes to Mathieu et al. (2019) and their theory of teams as complex systems with the approach to examining mediating variables.
+Continuing the findings and needed contribution of the second study, the third study focused on the perception of members of software product development teams on leadership, the quality of teamwork as well as being a high-performing team, and individual learning.
+The results partly supported the scientific state of research and provided recommendations for action in organisations.